Fixed Base vs Plunge Router: How to Choose?

 How to Choose the Best Router

-Regardless of your choice of router, there are features that you should look out for in any router before you purchase it as these will affect its performance and ease of use and, thus, your quality of work.
+Regardless of your choice of router, there are features you should look out for in any router before you purchase it since they will affect its performance and ease of use and, thus, your quality of work.
 Some of the features include:

 Horsepower is a measure of the power that your router can generate.
 Ideally, 2 HP is the least amount of horsepower that a good router should have.
-Anything less than that and you will not be able to penetrate thicker pieces of wood.
-However, fixed base routers can get away with a lack of horsepower as their design makes up for that deficiency.
-This is why horsepower should not be your sole focus when evaluating a router.
+Anything less than that, and you will not be able to penetrate thicker pieces of wood.
+However, fixed-base routers can get away with a lack of horsepower as their design makes up for the deficiency.
+Horsepower should not be your sole focus when evaluating a router.

 Variable Speed Control

 Different materials or projects require different cutting speeds.
-Therefore, your router should have variable speed control to allow you to adjust the cutting speeds to suit the needs of your project.
+Therefore, your router should have variable speed control to allow you to adjust the cutting speeds to suit your project.

 Electronic Feedback System

 The electronic feedback system senses the requirements of your load and adjusts the machine accordingly.
 This increases the efficiency of the router, as well as its accuracy and ease of usage.
 Therefore, it is a great feature to look for in a potential router.

 The best router delivers excellent results while being easy to use.
 Handles play a significant role in the comfort of a router.
 Look for one with handles that have been designed to enhance your comfort.